anewton1998/draft-regext-rdap-simple-redaction/draft-regext-rdap-simple-redaction.md

 For servers operating under policies in which the "handle", as defined by [@!RFC9083] must be redacted, it would be beneficial to some clients to create unique redaction keys for each handle.
-While clients SHOULD use "self" links, as described in [@!RFC9083], to differentiate between between objects returned in a response, in the absence they may also use the "handle".
+While clients SHOULD use "self" links, as described in [@!RFC9083], to differentiate between between objects returned in a response, in the absence of "self" links they often use the "handle".
 Therefore, servers SHOULD create a unique redaction key for each handle that is redacted.

 # Examples